V3lasca/Inspector_ARP/README.md

 # Insepctor_ARP
-This pr0gram will help detect ARP poisoning attacks from a threat actor.
+This program will help detect ARP poisoning attacks from a threat actor.

 I would like to give credit to [saintvic20](https://github.com/saintvic20/ARP-SPOOF-DETECTOR) during my research on creating this tool.